 The player has just defeated The Dragon, or perhaps another servant of the Big Bad.
 While The Hero is quick to spare his enemy's life, he can take some satisfaction in knowing that he is, in fact, strong enough to take on the villainous forces that plague his world.

 ...at least until he finds out the truth.

-Or maybe this is just Gameplay and Story Segregation.
+Some cases of this can be chalked up to Gameplay and Story Segregation.
 After all, there would be a lot of drama lost if you demonstrated that you were truly capable of destroying your enemies so early in the plot.
 Sure, a Hopeless Boss Fight would make a lot more sense, but where's the fun in that?

 Naturally, even reading the game names here is likely to be a SPOILER.

 - Evangeline was the first villain in Negima!
 Magister Negi Magi.
 Nearly three hundred chapters later she's still the most powerful character to appear.
 The entire first fight she was just playing around.
 At the end of the series she fights against Negi and Asuna together at their peak and is still winning.

 - Subverted in Dragon Ball, where the world champion Hercule finds himself facing the fresh kid champion Trunks in a public fight.
 Having seen his battle with Goten earlier, Hercule realizes he has no chance whatsoever of winning the eight-year-old, so in order to save face, he pulls this off and pretends to have lost intentionally.
 He even leans down to give Trunks a "free shot" at his face so he could appear to be going easy on the kid.